-The toy sector understandably has some of the most stringent product safety legislation, and infiltration by substandard fakes and copies can be devastating for businesses and consumers alike.
+The toy sector understandably has some of the most stringent product safety legislation of any sector, and infiltration by substandard fakes and copies can be devastating for businesses and consumers alike.

 The Problem of Counterfeiting